 Of course, security (both in the physical and cyber plane), scalability and the ability to be powered in the remotest of areas are essential requirements.
 This is something wholly provided by the evolution of MDCs – running from alternative power sources where necessary and able to withstand extremes of weather (both hot and cold) – with fast deployment and the ability to easily increase the level of storage when required.

 Life on the edge comes with the territory in the defence industry.
 Micro Data Centres are exactly what’s needed to ensure a robust storage need right in the heart of the action.
-Solutions, such as the Zella Hut outdoor data centre or the Zella Fort rugged data centre, are set to become commonplace in settings around the globe that demand the ultimate combination of security, scalability and the ability to be sited in remote locations.
+Solutions, such as the Zella Outback outdoor data centre or the Zella Fort rugged data centre, are set to become commonplace in settings around the globe that demand the ultimate combination of security, scalability and the ability to be sited in remote locations.

 Get in touch to find out more.